20.17. Guest Virtual Machine Retrieval Commands

 --reasonoption, which displays the reason for the state.
 If the command reveals an error, you should run the command

 virsh domblkerror.
-Refer to Section 21.12.7, “Displaying Errors on Block Devices” for more details.
+See Section 20.12.7, “Displaying Errors on Block Devices” for more details.

 virsh domstate guest1running